luismco/pycket-tracer/README.md

   - User Accounts and Administration (Required for the project)
   - Portuguese

-The project file is not intended for general use.<br>
+The project file is not intended for general use<br>
 <br>
-If you intend to test the networking tools, please use [Pycket Tracer Tools](https://github.com/luismco/pycket-tracer/blob/main/pycket-tracer.py) since it can be used without any user account and it has a more complete tool set available.
+If you intend to test the networking tools, please use [Pycket Tracer Tools](https://github.com/luismco/pycket-tracer/blob/main/pycket-tracer.py) since it can be used without any user account and it has a more complete tool set available

 <p align="center">
   <a href="#key-features">Key Features</a> •